-ROIC is calculated as Earnings before Interest and Tax ("EBIT") less related tax and minority interests divided by capital employed (see below for detailed calculation).
-It is expressed as a percentage and the hurdle growth rates are growth in this percentage.
+ROIC was calculated as Earnings before Interest and Tax ("EBIT") less related tax and minority interests divided by capital employed (see below for detailed calculation).
+It was expressed as a percentage and the hurdle growth rates were growth in this percentage.
 Growth in ROIC was chosen as a performance hurdle in FY2012 and FY2015 as the Board believed that a primary focus should be improvement in the return from the substantial investments the Company had made in its offshore markets.
-Use of a ROIC related hurdle remains under review as the Board is concerned that the measure has proven too volatile to be an effective incentive, and that it could be a disincentive for the executives to pursue acquisitions that are value enhancing for shareholders in the medium and long term (once growth and synergies are achieved).
-Under the FY2015 Issue ROIC remains a hurdle until 30 June 2017.
+The ROIC related hurdle was not used for the FY2016 and FY2017 Issues as the Board was concerned that the measure had proven too volatile to be an effective incentive, and that it could be a disincentive for the executives to pursue acquisitions that are value enhancing for shareholders in the medium and long term (once growth and synergies are achieved).
+Under the FY2015 Issue ROIC remained a hurdle until 30 June 2017.